 It is a great place for kids to see horses eating hay right from the field, cows producing milk, chickens laying eggs, and sheep growing wool.

-On Thursdays through Sundays during the month of October, the farm is hosting Pumpkin Days.
-Admission is $10 and includes barn tours, a petting farm, hay climber, maze, hay rack rides, and a spooky shed.
+On Thursdays through Sundays beginning September 24th, the farm is hosting Pumpkin Days.
+Admission is $12 and includes barn tours, a petting farm, hay climber, maze, hay rack rides, and a spooky shed.

 There will be food to purchase and 60 acres of mapped walking trails to explore.
 And, of course, they have a u-pick pumpkin patch and farm stand which offers a large variety of pumpkins and gourds in all shapes and sizes, as well as corn stalks and straw bales